Spectral Ranking Inferences based on General Multiway Comparisons: Theoretical Justifications

 with probability $1 - o(1)$.
 Note that in $n^\dagger$, by Assumption \ref{ass4.3}, we know the dominating term is $\binom{n-1}{M-1} p L$.
-However in $n^\ddagger$, we have the additional term $\log n$, which comes from the sub-exponential tail decay in the Bernstein inequality, and if $p$ is really small, it could happen that $\log n$ dominates $n^\ddagger$.
+However, in $n^\ddagger$, we have the additional term $\log n$, which comes from the sub-exponential tail decay in Bernstein inequality, and if $p$ is really small, it could happen that $\log n$ dominates $n^\ddagger$.
 When $p$ is large, that is $\binom{n-2}{M-2} p \gtrsim \log n$, then $n^\dagger \asymp n n^\ddagger$ and Assumption \ref{ass4.1} holds.
-Therefore, we have a relatively dense comparison graph and the proof for this part follows in a similar vein as Theorem \ref{thm_consist_normality}.
-When $p$ is small, that is $\binom{n-2}{M-2} p \lesssim \log n$, $n^\ddagger \lesssim \log n$ if $L$ is bounded.
+Therefore, we have a dense comparison graph, and the proof for this part follows in a similar vein as Theorem \ref{thm_consist_normality}.
+When $p$ is small, that is, $\binom{n-2}{M-2} p \lesssim \log n$, $n^\ddagger \lesssim \log n$ if $L$ is bounded.
 In this case, we will modify the proof of Theorem \ref{thm_consist_normality} to the random graph case in order to show Theorem \ref{thm_consist_normality_rand} below.

-In addition, since $\sum_{j:j\ne i} P_{ij} = O_P(n^\dagger / d)$, it makes sense to choose $d \asymp n^\dagger$ in Assumption \ref{ass4.3} to make the diagonal elements of the transition matrix a constant order.
+In addition, since $\sum_{j:j\ne i} P_{ij} = \cO_P(n^\dagger / d)$, it makes sense to choose $d \asymp n^\dagger$ in Assumption \ref{ass4.3} to make the diagonal elements of the transition matrix a constant order.
 Note that in the fixed graph case, we do not need to impose rate assumptions on $d$ as the comparison graph has no randomness.

 Next, we verify that under the PL model, Assumption \ref{ass4.2} holds with high probability.

 \begin{theorem} Under the PL model and Assumption \ref{ass4.3}, with probability $1-o(1)$, Assumption \ref{ass4.2} holds when we condition on $\tilde{\mathcal G}$ instead of $\mathcal G$. \end{theorem}